OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 3. Mistral Song / Aerial Blast: LOS attack, keep a rock between yourself and Garuda.
 4. Razor Plumes: Adds, kill ASAP.
 5. Phase 2 Mistral Song: Move behind Garuda.

+### The Howling Eye (Hard)

+1. Phase 1: Identical to Normal.
+2. Phase 2: Tank in northwest corner, avoiding green AE circles on the ground.
+3. Phase 3: Two adds spawn.
+Kill add with green beam between her and Garuda, and then kill other add.
+4. Satin Plume: Kill ASAP.
+5. Eye of the Storm: Move to the center and do not touch blue areas.
+Kill two adds.

 ### The Navel (Normal)